Regular City Meetings

 9:00am – 4:00pm

-The City of Wapato will place dumpsters by the railroad tracks at Donald Road.
+The City of Wapato will place dumpsters at a location which will be announced closer to the date.

 Drop off your yard waste and old furniture and other excess garbage – Clean up your alley too!

 FREE for all Wapato residents: Must bring a utility bill to prove you are a resident of Wapato.